Discovery of a Dusty, Chemically Mature Companion to a z$\sim$4 Starburst Galaxy in JWST ERS Data: Discussion

 Most (U)LIRGs in the local Universe are in the process of merging, which likely triggers the starburst activity in these systems \citep{sanders96,armus09}.
-It is thus natural to speculate \spt as an analog of merging (U)LIRGs at high-z.
-However, due to the small size of the companion and the distortion by gravitational lensing, it requires lens modelling to study the relation between the companion and the host galaxies in 3D.
-The merger scenario also questions the stability of the dynamically cold disk found by \citet{rizzo20}, which will be disrupted by the tidal interactions that are commonly seen in the local (U)LIRGs.
+It is thus natural to speculate \spt as an analog of a ULIRG triggered by a merger at z$\sim$4.2.
+The small size of the companion and the distortion by gravitational lensing, lead to some uncertainty to study the relation between the host and the companion galaxies in 3D and whether it can be classified as a major or a minor merger.
+The physical proximity, both in projected distance and redshift space, supports the merger scenario and also raises questions with respect to the dynamical interaction timescale.
+These could potentially be in contradiction to the observed low velocity dispersion or the "dynamically cold" disk scenario suggested by \citet{rizzo20}, which will be disrupted by either tidal interactions that are commonly seen in the local (U)LIRGs, or the cold accretion expected for high redshift minor mergers.